Understand how your CPM compares. Dive into benchmark data by industry, region, and campaign type

 Detailed observation of presented data

-The headline in the Philippines is clear: CPMs sit dramatically below the global benchmark, but the year wasn’t quiet—there were sharp swings, a mid-year jolt, and an October spike that briefly narrowed the gap.
-Across all industries in the Philippines, median CPM (Cost Per Thousand Impressions) averaged about $1.35 from December 2024 to November 2025, versus a global median near $19.92 over the same months.
+The headline for the Philippines is clear: Facebook Ads CPMs in 2025 sat far below the global benchmark most of the year, punctuated by a sharp October surge that briefly narrowed the gap.
+Across all industries, the Philippines showed a low-cost baseline with sporadic spikes, a softer midyear stretch, and a Q4 lift that arrived earlier than the worldwide peak.
 This analysis is based on $3B worth of advertising data from our dataset, which provides strong directional benchmarks.
 This analysis explores ad performance trends for all industries in the Philippines compared to the global benchmark.

 Insights & analysis of Facebook advertising costs